Sarosh09/Corona-RNA-Extraction/README.md

 The data files contain the cDNA, with first line being the ID for the genome and rest is the cDNA sequence.

-The scripts create a complimentary sequence for this sequence to retrieve the originel sequence of the virus.
+The scripts create a complimentary sequence for this sequence to retrieve the original sequence of the virus.

 ### Sequence Complimenting Rule
 #### DNA